 - Pushing your knees down with your hands.
 This is the most common mistake and the fastest path to a groin strain.
 Your adductor muscles need time to lengthen.
 When you force your knees past their current range, you're loading connective tissue that isn't ready.
 Let gravity stretch you.
 If your knees are high, that's fine.
 They'll come down over weeks of consistent practice.

 - Rounding your back.
-When your spine collapses into a C-shape, the stretch shifts away from your inner thighs and onto your lower back.
-And not in a good way.
+When your spine collapses into a C-shape, the stretch shifts away from your inner thighs and onto your lower back in a bad way.
 You're compressing discs instead of stretching muscles.
 Sit tall.
 If you can't keep a neutral spine with your feet pulled in close, move your feet farther from your body until your back stays upright.

 - Bouncing your knees.
 Ballistic bouncing activates the stretch reflex, which actually causes your adductor muscles to contract rather than relax.
-So it's doing the opposite of what you want.
+It's doing the opposite of what you want.
 Hold the stretch still and let each exhale take you slightly deeper.
 Static wins here.

 - Holding your breath.
 Tension loves company.
 When you hold your breath, your muscles tighten up and fight the stretch.
-Breathe slowly.
-Deliberately.
+Breathe slowly and deliberately.
 The exhale is where things open up because your nervous system relaxes on the out-breath.

 - Feet too close too soon.
 Pulling your heels all the way to your pelvis when your hips aren't ready creates excessive strain on the groin.
-Start with your feet 12-18 inches from your body and gradually bring them closer as your flexibility improves over sessions.
+Start with your feet 12 to 18 inches from your body and gradually bring them closer as your flexibility improves over sessions.

 Supported Butterfly (Beginner)

 Place a yoga block or folded towel under each knee for support.
 This takes the intensity way down and gives your adductors time to open up without strain.
-If your knees sit more than 8-10 inches off the floor, start here.
+If your knees sit more than 8 to 10 inches off the floor, start here.
 You can also sit against a wall for back support if keeping your spine upright feels like its own workout.

 Reclined Butterfly / Supta Baddha Konasana (Beginner-Intermediate)